cast-org/figuration/docs/components/cards.md

 </div>
 {% endexample %}

-Use `.card-img-bottom` to round over the bottom corners when placing an image at the bottom of a card.
+Use `.card-img-bottom` on the image, or embedded element, to round over the bottom corners when placing an image at the bottom of a card.

 {% example html %}
 <div class="card" style="max-width: 18rem;">